chen-xw/chen-xw.github.io/index.markdown

     <div class="academic-main">

         <div class="section-title">About Me</div> <p>
-             I am currently a Ph.D candidate in HCP Group at <a href="https://sai.sysu.edu.cn/">Sun Yat-sen University (SYSU)</a>, supervised by <a href="https://scholar.google.com/citations?user=voxznZAAAAAJ&hl=zh-CN">Prof. Prof. Xiaodan Liang</a>.
+             I am currently a Ph.D candidate in HCP Group at <a href="https://sai.sysu.edu.cn/">Sun Yat-sen University (SYSU)</a>, supervised by <a href="https://scholar.google.com/citations?user=voxznZAAAAAJ&hl=zh-CN">Prof. Xiaodan Liang</a>.
 I received my Master's degree at the <a href="https://www.sysu.edu.cn/">Sun Yat-sen University (SYSU)</a>, supervised by <a href="https://xb-chang.github.io/">Prof. Xiaobin Chang</a>.
 Prior to SYSU, I obtained a B.Eng from <a href="https://www.tyut.edu.cn/">TYUT</a> and majored in Computer Science and Technology (CS) in 2021.
         </p>
         <p>
             My research interests focus on <strong>Multimodal Reasoning</strong>, including the <strong>Understanding</strong> and <strong>Self-Improvement</strong>.
 Priored that, my focus on Person Re-identification and Incremental Learning.